evilsh3ll/Mini-Mediainfo/README.md

 - [ ] Add a function to filter input file names
 - [ ] Add a function to save output in a textfile (json/text)
 - [ ] Add a function to print the full mediainfo output (fallback)
+- [ ] Add a function to filter input files by name (fallback)
+- [ ] Fix output error when opening files (audio) not matching the video mediainfo output
 - [ ] Implement a minimum settings for encoding (ptp)
 - [ ] Add a debug mode
 - [ ] Make it multiplatform